mbbu/Tutorials-software-guide/Tutorials/Slurm/user_Guide.md

 Request a number of CPUs (default 1)

-Note that you can use the variable `$SLURM_CPUS_PER_TASK` in the command line to avoid mistake between the resource allocated and the job.
+Note that you can use the variable `$SLURM_CPUS_PER_TASK` in the command line to avoid mistakes between the resource allocated and the job.

 ```bash
 #!/bin/bash